-There's a huge range of options when it comes to the best copper cookware.
-All of the choices and labels can be daunting.
+There's a huge range of options when it comes to buying copper cookware.

 There are a few things that are most important when buying a copper cookware set such as quality, price, and overall value.